-A mentoring system with our current trainees is established to give support and career guidance to the successful candidates during their studies.
+- A mentoring scheme with our current trainee solicitors to give support and career guidance during your studies.

 How to apply

 Please review our Bursary Rules to confirm that you meet our criteria to apply for a place on the Bursary Programme.

 Please send your CV and academic reference together with the completed application form to the Corporate Responsibility team at Bird & Bird by 31 May 2017.
 You must be in your final year at school or college and have an offer to study law at University.

 Back to top

 We are a member of PRIME, the work experience commitment from the legal profession.